huangfeng191/ss_test/tushare/module/dynamic/do.md

 2019-10-02

-1 update mongoDb version try to solute the problem about   arrey query : $elemMatch  return only one row
+1 update mongoDb version try to solute the problem about   array query : $elemMatch  return only one row

 2019-10-03